MO HealthNet Outpatient Hospital Simplified Fee Schedule Payment Method FAQs

 • Ensure simplicity.
 The previous method, involving a cost report process to set the outpatient percent and unique billing requirements for payment, was burdensome for both MHD and providers.
 The OSFS is a fee schedule concept with limited use of complex pricing logic, designed for administrative ease.

-The basic approach is simply a fee schedule, based on Medicare’s APCs and fee schedules.
-Hospitals will be paid according to the Current Procedural Terminology (CPT)/Healthcare Common Procedure Coding System (HCPCS) procedure code listed on the claim.
+The basic approach is a fee schedule based on Medicare's Ambulatory Payment Classifications (APCs) and Medicare fee schedules.
+Hospitals must report all outpatient services and associated charges at the claim line level using Current Procedural Terminology (CPT)/Healthcare Common Procedure Coding System (HCPCS) procedure codes appropriate to the services rendered.
+Reimbursement for the procedure codes billed by the hospital represents the facility charges.

-The outpatient simplified fee schedule (OSFS) method is similar but not identical to the APC-based method currently in use by Medicare.
-The differences reflect both the fact that Medicare payment policy is not always appropriate for Medicaid and MHD’s goal is to avoid some of the complexities of the Medicare method.
+The OSFS method is similar but not identical to the APC-based method currently in use by Medicare.
+The differences reflect both the fact that Medicare payment policy is not always appropriate for Medicaid and MHD's goal is to avoid some of the complexities of the Medicare method.

 How does the OSFS methodology work?

-Fees for outpatient hospital services covered by the MO HealthNet program will be determined by the CPT/HCPCS code at the line level and the following hierarchy:
+Fees for outpatient hospital services covered by MHD are determined by the Current Procedural Terminology (CPT)/Healthcare Common Procedure Coding System (HCPCS) code at the line level and the following hierarchy:

 • The APC relative weight or payment rate assigned to the procedure in the Medicare OPPS Addendum B will be used to calculate the fee for the service.

-• If there is no APC relative weight or APC payment rate established in the Medicare OPPS Addendum B for the procedure, a fee will be calculated using other Medicare fee schedules applicable to the outpatient hospital service and setting (e.g., Physician Fee Schedule, Clinical Laboratory Fee Schedule, Durable Medical Equipment, Prosthetic, Orthotic, and Supply Fee Schedule).
+• If there is no APC relative weight or APC payment rate established in the Medicare OPPS Addendum B for the procedure, a fee will be calculated using other Medicare fee schedules applicable to the outpatient hospital service and setting (e.g., Physician Fee Schedule, Clinical Laboratory Fee Schedule, Durable Medical Equipment Prosthetics/Orthotics, and Supplies Fee Schedule).

 • For any remaining outpatient hospital services covered by the program, MO HealthNet fee schedules applicable to the service will be used or a fee will be calculated.

-Federally-deemed critical access hospitals (CAHs) and nominal charge hospitals will receive a policy adjustor of an additional percent applied to the OSFS fee for each billed procedure code covered by MHD: forty percent (40%) for CAHs and twenty-five percent (25%) for nominal charge hospitals.
-Payment will be the lower of the provider's charge or the payment as calculated under the OSFS Payment Methodology.
+In-state federally-deemed critical access hospitals (CAHs) and nominal charge hospitals will receive a policy adjustor of an additional forty percent (40%) applied to the OSFS fee for each billed procedure code covered by MHDPayment will be the lower of the provider's charge or the payment as calculated under the OSFS Payment Methodology.

-APC-based fees are calculated using the Medicare OPPS Addendum B effective as of January 1 of each year as updated by Medicare.
+APC-based fees are calculated using the Medicare Outpatient Prospective Payment System (OPPS) Addendum B, effective January 1 of each year as updated by Medicare.
 The fee is calculated using the APC relative weight times the Missouri conversion factor.
 The Missouri conversion factor is the single statewide conversion factor used to determine the APC-based fees, using a formula based on Medicare OPPS.

 For APCs with no assigned relative weight, ninety percent (90%) of the Medicare APC payment rate is used as the fee.

 • Coverage policies.
-Both Medicare and Medicaid cover a very wide range of hospital outpatient services.
+Medicare and Medicaid (MO HealthNet) cover a wide range of hospital outpatient services.
 However, there are a few instances where coverage policy differs between the two payers.
 For CPT/HCPCS not priced or not covered by Medicare, MHD will determine coverage and develop fees as needed.
 MO HealthNet coverage policies will continue to apply under the OSFS method.

 • Payment levels.
 MHD set the payment level at 90% of the Medicare fee.

 • Special treatment for some hospital types.
-Medicare has special payment provisions for children’s hospitals, cancer hospitals, rural hospitals, and critical access hospitals.
+Medicare has special payment provisions for children's hospitals, cancer hospitals, rural hospitals, and critical access hospitals.
 MHD uses the same payment method for all hospitals.
-Federally-deemed critical access hospitals receive a policy adjustor of an additional forty percent (40%) for each billed procedure; nominal charge hospitals receive an additional twenty-five percent (25%) for each billed procedure code.
+In-state federally-deemed critical access hospitals and nominal charge hospitals will receive a policy adjustor of an additional forty percent (40%) applied to the OSFS fee for each billed procedure code covered by MHD.

 • Integrated Outpatient Code Editor (I/OCE).
 MHD does not use the Medicare I/OCE.
 However, claims continue to be subject to standard edits (e.g., eligibility, enrolled provider, timely filing) and other edits (e.g., covered services, maximum service units).

 • Packaged services.
-Some services may be “bundled” or packaged; that is, the fee will be zero because payment is considered packaged into the payment for other services on the claim.
-Packaging applies to any services considered always packaged under Medicare’s APC methodology.
+Some services may be "bundled" or packaged; that is, the fee will be zero because payment is considered packaged into the payment for other services on the claim.
+Packaging applies to any services considered always packaged under Medicare's Ambulatory Payment Classifications (APC) methodology.

 • Conditional packaging.
 Under Medicare, some procedure codes are sometimes paid and sometimes packaged, depending on what other codes are submitted on the claim.
 Conditional packaging is not used at this time.